Yehor-Mishchyriak/SAWNERGY/README.md

 ## Acknowledgements

-Sawnergy builds on the AmberTools `cpptraj` ecosystem, NumPy, Matplotlib, Zarr, and PyTorch (for GPU acceleration if necessary; PureML is available by default).
+SAWNERGY builds on the AmberTools `cpptraj` ecosystem, NumPy, Matplotlib, Zarr, and PyTorch (for GPU acceleration if necessary; PureML is available by default).
 Big thanks to the upstream communities whose work makes this toolkit possible.